Pinsir: Design

 Early builds of Pokemon Gold and Silver featured an evolution for Pinsir.

-Standing 4 ft 11 in (119 cm) tall, Pinsir is classified as a Bug-type Pokémon.
+Standing 4 feet 11 inches (119 cm) tall, Pinsir is classified as a Bug-type Pokémon.
 Resembling an upright bipedal stag beetle, it has a large, round brown body with two arms and two and legs.
 While the legs are short and thick, its arms are long and slender.
 Both have visible joints, with the shoulders being large and bulbous on the sides of its body.
 Its hands and feet each have three claws, while it has two eyes in the upper middle of its head.
 Its mouth meanwhile is near the center of its body, and is oriented vertically instead of horizontally, with several teeth extending from the sides towards the center.
 Two long pincer horns protrude from the sides of its head, covered with smaller spike protrusions.

 An unused evolution for Pinsir was included in an early, unreleased version of the games Pokémon Gold and Silver.
 This unused Pokémon has been referred to as both Purakkasu and Plucks, and featured an additional horn between its pincers along with a mask-like face in the upper center, replacing Pinsir's eyes and mouth on the design.
 Years later, the games Pokémon X and Y introduced Mega Evolutions that allow certain Pokémon to temporarily transform through the use of in-game items.
 In Pinsir's case, it can become Mega Pinsir, a Bug- and Flying-type Pokémon.
 Increasing in size to 5 ft 7 in (170 cm) tall, it gains large yellow wings protruding from its body.
 Its eyes also turn yellow, while it gains additional protrusions on its horns and arms.
 Its toes also change, now extending in downward spikes.